Norm Pattis

 Norm Pattis is an American defense lawyer and former columnist who runs a law firm in New Haven, Connecticut.
-He is known for defending controversial clientele, including radio show host and conspiracy theorist Alex Jones, January 6 rioters Joe Biggs and Zachary Rehl, and the alleged murderer of Jennifer Dulos, Fotis Dulos.
+He is known for defending controversial right-wing clientele, including radio show host and conspiracy theorist Alex Jones, January 6 rioters Joe Biggs and Zachary Rehl, and the alleged murderer of Jennifer Dulos, Fotis Dulos.
 In 2023, Pattis' law license was suspended for six months in Connecticut in relation to a violation of a court order in the Alex Jones case, but the suspension was overturned in 2024.

 Career

 Fotis Dulos

 In January 2020, Connecticut man Fotis Dulos was charged with murder and kidnapping in relation to the disappearance of his wife, Jennifer Dulos, on May 24, 2019.
 Fotis Dulos was represented by Pattis and Kevin Smith (a partner in Pattis' law firm), and paid them a $255,769 retainer.
 Pattis and Smith argued that Jennifer Dulos may have staged her disappearance to frame Fotis Dulos, comparing it to the plot of the novel Gone Girl.
 Fotis Dulos died by suicide on January 31, 2020, and the case against him was closed on March 3.

 Dulos' mother, Gloria Farber, later sued Fotis Dulos' estate in a civil trial over the disappearance, and won.
 A $2 million civil judgement was given to the estate.
 The estate was unable to pay Farber as well as other creditors, so they, along with Jennifer Dulos' family, filed a lawsuit that claimed Pattis and Smith should not have received the $255,769 retainer because they only represented Fotis Dulos for 17 days before his death, and that the money should be returned Fotis Dulos' estate to help pay their creditors.
 In May 2021, the two sides settled, and agreed that Pattis and Smith would pay $137,500 in exchange for the two families' lawsuit being dropped and that Pattis and Smith could not discuss the disappearance case for the next four decades.